dmehrotra/od.dod.do/dod-frontend/analysis-tool-v1/README.md

 - [ ] Nodes of a type hsould be colored similarly ie; cities
 - [ ] I want to be able to remove nodes of a certain type
 - [ ] When i drag a node and its connections it would be cool if it was fixed to the spot where I dragged it.
 Sometimes the gravity makes seeing connections difficult.
+- [ ] fix most recent nodes (there is still some data confusion, at least when doing it here fro china....)

 COMMENT: